 Applications open in early September for the following fall.
 All students begin the program in the fall; there is no option to start in spring.
 Admission is rolling, which means we may accept some students before the March 15 deadline.
 No applications can be accepted after February 1.
 You will be notified by the Graduate School if you are admitted.
 We expect to contact waitlisted and admitted applicants by the end of March.

 Please provide unofficial (scanned) copies of your transcripts as part of the electronic application.
-You will be prompted to mail an official copy of your transcript if you are accepted to the program.
+You will be prompted to mail an official copy of your transcript if you accept an offer of admission.

 - GRE: Not required

 - Record of grades or other academic performance; we do not require WES or other external evaluation of international transcripts

 - CV or resume